jmigueprieto/gradle-librarian-plugin/README.md

 ```
 dependencies {
-    implementation 'me.mprieto:my-library:{myLibraryVersion}'
+    implementation "me.mprieto:my-library:{myLibraryVersion}"
-    implementation 'me.mprieto:another-library:{anotherLibrary}'
+    implementation "me.mprieto:another-library:{anotherLibrary}"
 }
 ```

 The root project may define these dependencies for all subprojects, but in some subprojects you may want to override them or maybe you just want to provide a default version and let each subproject declare its dependencies.

 You can obviously achieve this by simply using the `ext` block

 ```
 ext {
-    myLibraryVersion = 1.5.3
+    myLibraryVersion = '1.5.3'
 }
 ```

 but with this `yaml` file you get a centralized view of which version each project is using and it helps in keeping things a bit more tidy and avoid changing the `build.gradle` files if these properties are changing frequently.